scaleoutsean/awesome-solidfire/README.md

 - [SolidFire Collector](https://github.com/scaleoutsean/sfc/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI storage
   - Formerly HCICollector, [completely rewritten and improved](https://scaleoutsean.github.io/2024/05/29/sfc-v2.html).
 There's a [14-minute video demo](https://rumble.com/v513sls-solidfire-collector-v2.html) which talks about the database, measurements, dashboarding and the improvements compared to HCI Collector v0.7
   - Uses InfluxDB v1 back-end
+  - Collects replication-related metrics (HCI Collector does not)
   - Requires valid TLS certificate on SolidFire MVIP
-  - Dockerfile available
+  - Dockerfile available for DIY packaging in seconds

 #### Graphite - HCI Collector v0.7.x